jtran1412/Bootcamp-Project-1/README.md

 - Dmytro Denysenko

 ## Requirements
--you need to $ pip install yahoo-finance
+You need to $ pip install yahoo-finance

 ## Motivation
 80% of fund managers are not able to beat the market, but can we beat the market?